brabect1/sta_basics_course/doc/sta_basics_course.rst

   a circuit by bracketing each delay with min/max values and then considering the fastest and slowest timing paths to construe a conservative, worst case timing model.

-  Static timing also simplifies the analysis by separating timing paths at the boundary of sequential elements, hence assuming only paths going from a source flop to a sink flop with only combinational logic in between.
+  Static timing also simplifies the analysis by terminating timing paths at the boundary of sequential elements, hence assuming only paths going from a source flop to a sink flop with only combinational logic in between.
 This abstracts the overall system timing into an analysis of isolated, discrete flop-to-flop paths.